intuiface/intuiface-cdk/libs/tools/schematics/interface-asset-schematics/README.md

 Use it with : `schematics @intuiface/interface-asset:create`
     it will prompt you about the interface-asset name and create all files

 After installation done, please restart VSCode if you want the code analyzer running.
+You can use the command `npm run lint` if you want to run the code analyzer manually.
+We provide automatic linting (code analyzing) in VSCode through the `settings.json` file in the `.vscode` folder.

 Develop your interface asset using the squeleton or read the documentation of [@intuiface/core](https://github.com/intuiface/intuiface-cdk/blob/master/libs/core/README.md)